Tech Insights – October 2020

 High demand for STEM-based apps in higher learning is said to help advance growth in the market:

-Because of the impact the app market has experience as a result of the COVID-19 pandemic along with education making a switch to virtual platforms, there is an even higher demand for apps based on STEM that is expected to help grow the market into the future.
-The projection of growth over the next four years (2020-2024) is set at over 46.88 billion USD.
+Because of the impact the app market has experienced due to the COVID-19 pandemic and education making a switch to virtual platforms, there is an even higher demand for apps based on STEM that is expected to help grow the market into the future.
+The projection of growth over the next four years (2020-2024) is over 46.88 billion USD.

 High demand for STEM-based apps in higher learning is said to help advance growth in the market

-Learn more about educational mobile app development and the services.
+Learn more about educational mobile app development and its services.

-iPhone users now have the ability to use Live View in Google Maps to help with better location sharing
+iPhone users now can use Live View in Google Maps to help with better location sharing

-A helpful digital feature meets reality by Google Maps by including things such as digital arrows, pins, and markers that appear right in front of you while you walk, all through your phone's very own camera.
-The name for this feature is Live View and it has been around since August 2019.
-Live View is helpful to try and find a pinned location or you are simply just trying to get oriented with a new area.
+A helpful digital feature meets reality by Google Maps by including digital arrows, pins, and markers that appear right in front of you while you walk, all through your phone’s camera.
+The name for this feature is Live View, which has been around since August 2019.
+Live View is helpful to try and find a pinned location, or you are just trying to get oriented with a new area.

 iPhone users now have the ability to use Live View in Google Maps

-According to Mashable, “Google Maps announced Thursday that iPhone users will "soon" get to experience an updated Live View when location sharing, along with all Android users”.
-Google’s own smartphone, Pixel, began to see this new upgraded Live View just last month, which offers even more helpful features.
+According to Mashable, “Google Maps announced Thursday that iPhone users will “soon” get to experience an updated Live View when location sharing, along with all Android users.”
+Google’s smartphone, Pixel, began to see this newly upgraded Live View just last month, offering even more helpful features.

-With this new update, when you open Live View in the Maps app and a friend shares a pin while in the park, you will receive exact arrows and more clear directions that show you exactly where to go.
-This allows users to click on Live View and instead of guessing just where their friend might be, they’ll be directed to their exact location.
+With this new update, when you open Live View in the Maps app and a friend share a pin while in the park, you will receive exact arrows and more clear directions that show you exactly where to go.
+This allows users to click on Live View, and instead of guessing where their friend might be, they’ll be directed to their exact location.

-In the update, there are also labeled landmarks such as the Eiffel Tower or the Empire State Building and has “put pinned location markers in a more accurate alignment”.
+In the update, there are also labeled landmarks such as the Eiffel Tower or the Empire State Building, and they have “put pinned location markers in a more accurate alignment.”

 Google Photos gets AI-powered editor to aid in photo editing

-Google has also stated that more suggestions are coming to their Pixel devices in the months to come that will allow users to improve certain common scenes at ease that include (but are not limited to) portraits, landscapes, and sunsets.
+Google has also stated that more suggestions are coming to their Pixel devices in the months to come that will allow users to quickly improve certain everyday scenes that include (but are not limited to) portraits, landscapes, and sunsets.

-Other than these one-tap solutions, the new editor also offers more granular controls for settings such as brightness, contrast, saturation, and warmth.
-It also has a new layout, which allows users to horizontally scroll through a variety of useful tools.
+Besides these one-tap solutions, the new editor offers more granular controls for brightness, contrast, saturation, and warmth settings.
+It also has a new layout, allowing users to scroll through various valuable tools horizontally.

 And lastly, the new editor has a feature Google calls Portrait Lights, allowing users to set a source of light for a photo in portrait mode after the picture has been taken.
-According to Mashable, “The feature will also be applicable to photos that weren't captured in Portrait mode, but for now, only on Pixel 5 and Pixel 4a (5G)”.
+Mashable states, “The feature will also apply to photos that weren’t captured in Portrait mode, but for now, only on Pixel 5 and Pixel 4a (5G)”.

-For more information about the best apps for photo editing for both iPhone and Android, see our blog.
+For more information about the best photo editing apps for iPhone and Android, see our blog.

 Apple set to announce the new iPhone on Oct.
 13th

-There is a lot to look forward to in regards to the new iPhone 12, which, according to TechCrunch, will be set to finally deliver 5G connectivity to Apple’s product line, coupled with a new design, chip and a push to OLED for all entries in the line”.
+There is a lot to look forward to in regards to the new iPhone 12, which, according to TechCrunch, will be set to finally deliver 5G connectivity to Apple’s product line, coupled with a new design, chip, and a push to OLED for all entries in the line”.
 It is expected that there will be a total of three new models from the release, ranging between 5.4 and 6.4 inches.
-There is no doubt that Apple will use this special occasion to introduce and release their newest device.
+Undoubtedly, Apple will use this special occasion to introduce and release its newest device.

 Top five mobility startups to showcase at TechCrunch Sessions: Mobility 2020